Additional Configuration for Internet Connection Sharing

 Test Your Connection to the Internet

 If all has gone well, you should now have connectivity to the Internet.
-One easy way to test this is to use a web browser to browse to a web site that's almost guaranteed to be up.
-From one of the PCs on your LAN, try one of these web sites: http://www.google.com and/or http://www.ebay.com.
+One easy way to test this is to use a web browser to browse to a website that's almost guaranteed to be up.
+From one of the PCs on your LAN, try one of these websites: https://www.google.com and/or https://www.ebay.com.
 If you are not able to reach either of those sites, you may need to do a little troubleshooting on your LAN to WAN connection; see Test 5: The Handy-Dandy LAN Ping Test and Test 7: Testing for DNS Functionality.
 Repeat this test on the other PCs on your LAN (and other devices such as an Xbox [if possible]).